Update: ‘Specifications’ and ‘Price & Launch’ sections updated.

 What is the price of the Cupra Born?

-The base Cupra Born costs EUR 37,220 in Germany.
+The base Cupra Born costs EUR 33,735 in the UK.

 What are the battery pack options available in Cupra Born?

 Currently, the 58 kWh/204 hp e-motor combo.
 The 45 kWh will be available soon.
 The 58 kWh – 231 hp and 77 kWh – 231 hp combos will also come available.

 What are the key competitors of Cupra Born?